alan-ppl/alan/README.md

   - `sample.elbo_vi` (reparam=True)
   - `sample.elbo_rws` (reparam=False, but allows gradients for log-probs)
   - `sample.elbo_nograd` (no gradients at all; useful for memory efficient estimation of marginal likelihood)
+* Tests defined a bunch of problems with ground-truth info (moments + model evidence).

 ### Minor TODOs:
   * Marginals make sense for variables on different plates if they're in the same heirarchy.